Send in-app messages

 Important

-If you are using iOS SDK version 2.1.4 or later, you need to specifically register and unregister each page of your app for in-app messages.
-If you don't register each page for in-app messages, the in-app messages will stop showing up for pages that are not registered.
+If you are using iOS SDK version 2.1.4 or later, you must register and unregister each page of your app for in-app messages.
+If you don't register a page, in-app messages will not appear on that page.

-To show in-app messages on your app's pages, use the following method in the ViewController
+To show in-app messages on your app's pages, use the following methods in the ViewController of those pages.

 override func viewDidAppear(_ animated: Bool) {